-- Collaborate with system partners to ensure coordination, equity, and inclusion of care - Deliver services in a culturally competent manner that exemplify National CLAS Standards - Ensure services meet the language access needs of individuals served by this project (e.g., limited English proficiency, Deaf/ASL, Braille, limited reading skills). - Coordinate and lead efforts to reduce disparities in access, quality, and program outcomes
+- Collaborate with system partners to ensure coordination, equity, and inclusion of care - Deliver services in a culturally competent manner that exemplify National CLAS Standards - Ensure services meet the language access needs of consumers served by this project (e.g., limited English proficiency, Deaf/ASL, Braille, limited reading skills). - Coordinate and lead efforts to reduce disparities in access, quality, and program outcomes to help ensure that the impact of the project will continue after State assistance has ended.
+The bidder may include information on plans to secure additional financial resources in their proposal.

 Bidders must provide a plan for sustainability that details how the proposed project approach will create project self-sufficiency in order to be considered for funding.
-This is to help ensure that the impact of the project will continue after State assistance has ended.
-The bidder may include information on plans to secure additional financial resources in their proposal.
+This is